Event SnapshotCost: $1,800 per person

-(50% deposit required when registering final payment due by 1 Apr 2015)
+($800 deposit required when registering.
+Final payment of $1,000 due by 1 April 2015)

-Physical Requirement Level: 5 of 10 - moderate
+Physical Requirement Level: 5 of 10 - Moderate

-Length of Trip: 8 Days, 16 May - 23 May 2015
+Length of Trip: 7 Days, 7 - 13 June 2015

 Experience: None!
 No prior experience needed, all levels of fitness and outdoor experience welcome.

-Required Documents: Must have a valid passport.
+Required Documents: Must have valid passport.

 Why Travel with TAG?

-You're in luck.
-We have an answer for that exact question.
+You're in luck, we have an answer for that exact question.
 We are not a travel agency; we simply love adventure, so leading adventure-seeking groups is what makes us smile!

 If physical challenge is what you want… it’s here.
 If rest and relaxation is what you need… it’s here, and there’s everything in between!